oinak/regularity/README.md

 Regular expressions are a powerful way of matching patterns against text, but too often they are 'write once, read never'.
-After all, who wants to try and deciper
+After all, who wants to try and decipher

 ```javascript
 /^(?:[0-9]){3}-(?:[A-Za-z]){2}(?:#)?(?:a|b)(?:a){2,4}\$$/i
 ```

-when you could express it as:
+when you could express it as

 ```javascript
   var Regularity = require('regularity');